Skip to content

 Understanding where your product or service fits in the existing landscape is key to any GTM strategy.

-That’s because learning about what your competitors offer and recognising the value they add helps position your own product.
+That’s because learning about what your competitors offer and recognising the value they add helps position your product.

-Start by assessing their G2 reviews page and filter by relevant business segments.
-For example, SME, mid-market, or enterprise.
+Start by assessing their G2 reviews page and filter by relevant business segments - for example, SME, mid-market, or enterprise.

 It’s also worth considering how macro and micro trends could impact your launch now and in the near future.
-Doing this helped Cognism differentiate itself in the market.

-For example, whereas other B2B data providers had to adapt to the introduction of GDPR in 2018, Cognism built compliance into its platform.
+While other B2B data providers had to adapt to the introduction of GDPR in 2018, Cognism built compliance into its platform.

 As a result, it's one of our key value props, threaded through all of our content and collateral.